jmw86069/venndir/README.md

 <img src="man/figures/README-venndir_each-1.png" width="100%" />

 This option shows the count for each combination.
-It works best when you want to see all the details, however it can create a lot of labels!

 ### overlap_type=“agreement”